A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 By integrating chatbots into your website, you can assist your visitors instantly and answer their questions without human intervention.
 They can handle repetitive tasks such as booking appointments, answering FAQs, and collecting customer information.

-One of the significant advantages of AI-powered chatbots is their ability to provide personalized support.
+One significant advantage of AI-powered chatbots is their ability to provide personalized support.
 They can use data from previous interactions with a user to tailor their responses and provide personalized recommendations.

 As we discussed earlier, personalization helps improve customer satisfaction by making them feel valued, leading to increased engagement with your website.